lemlac/mulem/docs/reference.md

 maybeInt = Some[int](1)
 ```

 The syntax `[]` was chosen so that generic type inferrence will take precedence. `neta(a, b)` means to *call the instantiated function that `neta` returns with inferred types* whereas `neta[a, b]` means to *call the abstract function `neta` with these exact values.* This also makes it easy to distinguish actual function calls from macros/inlining.
-This removes the need for the more conventional `<>` syntax, which can get confusing.
+This removes the need for the more conventional arrow bracket `<>` syntax, which can get confusing.
 For example, in `f( g < a, b > ( c ) )`, is `g` a generic function or is that comparing two values and passing the results to `f`?
 The square bracket syntax removes this ambiguity, `f( g [ a, b ] ( c ) )`.
 This makes it semantically clear that you're doing a compile-time function call followed by a run-time function call.

 ### Where Block